ramjoshionline/llm-selector/README.md

-# I Built an Agent to Solve the Model Selection Problem Nobody Talks About
+# Agent to Solve the Model Selection Problem Nobody Talks About

 *Every team picks the wrong LLM.
 Here's why — and a framework for fixing it.*